-To secure a place in the entering class, admitted applicants must complete the Accept Admission Offer process prior to enrollment.
+To secure a place in the entering class, admitted applicants must complete the Accept Admission Offer process prior to the start of the semester.

 To do so, log in to your MyCSUEB account and select "Accept Admission" from the list of links on the left side of the page.

-Please note: Some graduate departments have a seperate "Accept Admission" process and deadline.
+Please note: Some graduate departments have a separate "Accept Admission" process and deadline.
 This is separate from the University's Accept Admission process.
 Please contact your graduate department for more information.

 If you have not done so, please submit a FAFSA application as soon as possible.
 Use the Cal State East Bay School Code 0001138 when applying.

 U.S. citizens, permanent residents and other eligible non-citizens can apply for financial aid.
 Non-citizens who attended a California high school for at least three years can complete the California Dream Act Application at dream.csac.ca.gov.